 Going in house: Several of my co-workers over time have gone in house.
 I know 4 operators, a couple I+C guys, and a couple RPs that started out as contractors and were able to make the transition to an in house job.
 The benefits of being in house of course are a steady paycheck, benefits, and sleeping in your own bed every night.

 I love being a nuclear worker.
 I get to work with a very diverse group of people and make a ton of money while doing it!
 There is a lot of pressure, and traveling gets tough, but at the end of the day I think the tradeoff I make in time is worth how much we make and the total amount of days off I end up with every year.
 Overall this game is best suited for young, mobile single men with no kids.
 There are always trade offs to make and these type of jobs certainly can put a strain on relationships.
 To date I have turned down several jobs, and probably over a hundred thousand dollars in order to strike a good work life balance.
 I plan to continue working in this industry for a while and may even work substantially more part time than this in my first phases of retirement.
 I can see working about a month a year to cover our basic expenses and delay harvesting from our nest egg in my late 40s and 50s.
 If you are interested in a career in nuclear power, check out this book, The Essential Guide to Getting a Job in the Nuclear Power Industry: How To Secure Full-Time Employment or Contract Work.
+I will also be posting job leads on the Action Economics Jobs page from time to time, so check back often!

 Any questions on what it’s like to work in Nuclear Power as a contractor?